 Oh.
 My.

 As we would go through the boxes in the basement, I kept finding these composition books containing all kinds of handwritten music and large numbers written in Sharpie on the outside.
 I had no idea what these were, but I just kept stacking them up as I found them.
 Later, Matt Combs told me that Dad had been using them to compose fiddle tunes, as he had been learning to write notation.
 Matt brought Nancy Blake over to the house to look at them, and she knew exactly what they were; she implored us to preserve them because they had great historical importance.
-I will write more details about it in a later post, but this discovery became what is now John Hartford’s Mammoth Collection of Fiddle Tunes, and The John Hartford Fiddle Tune Project, Vol 1 (Vol. 2 is coming soon!)
+This discovery became what is now the book, John Hartford’s Mammoth Collection of Fiddle Tunes, which lead to the albums, The John Hartford Fiddle Tune Project, Vol 1 & Julia Belle: The John Hartford Fiddle Tune Project, Vol. 2

 Thanks for keeping his music alive,